je-castelan/recipe-app-api/Notes.md

  We will create a folder named "test" and it will have a file called "__init__.py".
 The objective is to create tests in direrent files.

+ ## Mocking

+Mocking is when you override the behavior of your dependencies of the code than tou are testing.
+We use mocking to avoid any unintended side effects and also to isolate the specific piece of code that we want to test.

+We don't have to depende our test from external resources.
+An example is to tests a send email function.
+We won't be sending real emails on testings.
+We only need to check than the function receives the correct paramenters.

+To implement mock, we need to import `patch` from `unittest.mock`.

  # Miscelaneous

  ## Reverse